 In 1912, the American Society of Superintendents of Training Schools for Nurses was renamed the National League for Nursing Education (NLNE).
 The NLNE would publish the first set of accreditation standards for nursing education in 1917.
 During this time, programmatic accreditation was monitored using a platform similar to the peer review process of today.
 A program seeking accreditation would apply to the accrediting agency, a self-evaluation process would occur followed by an external evaluation led by peer evaluators, and based on the standards set by the accreditor, the program would be granted or denied accreditation.
 If accreditation was granted, the program would undergo the process again in a set number of years.
 With the model for evaluation and the standards for accreditation established, the NLNE was poised to evolve into the international agency we know today.
 In 1952, the NLNE combined with the National Organization for Public Health Nursing and the Association for Collegiate School of Nursing to become the National League for Nursing (NLN).

 As the decades progressed, the NLN through its accreditation division, served as the sole nursing program accreditor in the United States.
 However, 1997 brought about big changes.
-In order to comply with the U.S. Department of Education’s (USDE’s) regulations requiring accrediting activities to be separate and independent from trade organizations, the accreditation activities were transferred to a wholly owned subsidiary corporation of the NLN through the establishment of the National League for Nursing Accrediting Commission (NLNAC); thus, permanently removing the NLN from accrediting nursing programs and conveying all accrediting activities and responsibilities to the NLNAC.
+In order to comply with the U.S. Department of Education’s (ED’s) regulations requiring accrediting activities to be separate and independent from trade organizations, the accreditation activities were transferred to a wholly owned subsidiary corporation of the NLN through the establishment of the National League for Nursing Accrediting Commission (NLNAC); thus, permanently removing the NLN from accrediting nursing programs and conveying all accrediting activities and responsibilities to the NLNAC.

 After taking this step to comply with USDE regulations, the NLNAC began expanding its accreditation services to assist nurse educators develop and maintain strong nursing programs.
 The NLNAC soon became the most well-trusted and well-known accrediting agency for nursing education.
 In 2009, the NLNAC relocated from its headquarters in New York, New York, to its current location in Atlanta, Georgia.
 Settling in Atlanta facilitated the continued emergence of the agency as a supportive and innovative partner in nursing education.